kajov/discord-js-bot/README.md

 - **Levelling** Track your server's activity with a level system
 - **Leaderboards** See who is the most active user in your server
-- **Customizable System** Configure the levelup message, rank cards to your liking
+- **Customizable System** Configure the level-up message, rank cards to your liking

 ### 🙋‍♂️ **Suggestions:**